Library: Policy

 (4) system code; and

-(1) AXL generates a list of all cases assigned to the worker by case name, case number, Zip code, open benefits, and the phone number listed on the case.
+(1)AXL lists the cases assigned to the worker by case name, case number, zip code, open benefits, and the phone number listed on the case.
 Review Quest article "AXL Report" for more information.

 (A) message instructing the worker to close the client's TANF cash assistance benefit because Child Support Services received child support in excess of the TANF benefit; and

 (B) child protective services alert instructing the worker to contact Child Welfare Services immediately.
 It also instructs the worker not to inform the client of the alert.
-This alert is posted to the client’s person information section of the Case Scan Report.
-Review Quest article "Protective Services Alert (PSA" for more information.
+This alert is posted to the client's person information section of the Case Scan Report.
+Review Quest article "Protective Services Alert (PSA)" for more information.

 7. Beneficiary and Earnings Data Exchange System (BENDEX).
 BENDEX provides verification of Social Security benefits and Medicare entitlement.
-To view, enter BEN space Social Security claim number.
+To view, enter BEN space the Social Security claim number.
 Review Quest article "IMS: BENDEX Income Codes."
 Field B07 contains the Social Security claim number.

 (1) When using BENDEX to verify Social Security benefits, the worker drops any cents from the gross benefit amount in BENDEX Field B27 and uses only the whole dollar figure.
 For example, round $349.50 to $349.00.